Getting Started with Althea Operator Tools

 The next section of the card displays information about the router, including model number, CPU core count, uptime, Rita uptime, Linux Kernel Version, Load Averages over a 1, 5, and 15 minute timespan, RAM memory status, and temperature sensor readouts.

 Load Average bears special attention, as it can be an early warning sign for a problem router.
-It is a counter for how many of the CPU cores are in use.
+It is a counter for how many CPU cores are in use.
 If the Load Average is a larger number than the number of router cores, then the router’s CPU isn’t keeping up with the task of participating in the network and is introducing a bottleneck.
 The sensor temperatures will trigger an overheating alarm if the value exceeds the threshold.
 This overheating temperature threshold is custom to each router model, as each model has a different baseline operating temperature.

 Next you’ll see the router’s Ethernet ports that are actively in use, notated as Eth0, Eth1, etc. Inactive/unplugged ports are not displayed.
 Ports that are active display the negotiated network connection speed, transmit errors versus packet count, and received errors versus packet count.
 In most cases the ideal settings for these options should be FullDup1000MBBase (1 Gbps) and 0 reported TX or RX errors.